-Two-thirds of the population are not currently invested in shares.
+Two-thirds of the population do not currently invest in shares.
 While many are keen to become involved, they report a lack of knowledge as the main reason they don't invest.
 Don't let this be you!
 We will teach you how to invest, build a portfolio, manage risk, understand how shares are priced and how information impacts these prices.
 We then put this into practice in the ASX Share Market game, where you will receive a virtual \$50,000 to invest over a ten week period.
-The prices you buy and sell shares at are the same prices as you would get in the live market so this is as close to real-life share trading as you can get!
+The prices you buy and sell shares at are the same prices as you would get in the live market so this is as close to reallife share trading as you can get!

-BUSINESS MANAGEMENT BMA10 S1
+BMA10 S1 BUSINESS MANAGEMENT